mhantke/python-course/README.md

 ### First steps with Git:

-1) Go to github.com and register.
+1) Go to https://github.com and register.
 Send an email with your username to *maxhantke@gmail.com*.
 Max will add this user as a collaborator to the online repository and grant write permission to the account.
-2) Open *Git BASH*
+2) Open *Git BASH* - this is the bash shell that you will use to control git.
-3) Tell Git who you are by calling: ``git config —-global user.name “Max Hantke”`` and ``git config —-global user.email “max.hantke@gmail.com”``
+3) Tell Git who you are by calling: ``git config —-global user.name “Max Hantke”`` and ``git config —-global user.email “max.hantke@gmail.com”`` (replace details with your own)
 4) Navigate (basic commands: ``ls``, ``cd``, ``pwd``) to the directory where you like to keep your python code
 5) Make a clone of this repository by calling: ``git clone https://github.com/mhantke/python-course.git``
 6) Check whether the repository was generated (call ``ls``)